Nightfall (Candlemass album): Release

-Nightfall was released on 9 November 1987 by Axis Records on vinyl and compact disc.
+Nightfall was released on 9 November 1987 by Axis Records on vinyl and CD.
 In 1988, the album was released in the USA by Metal Blade Records.
 Two singles were released from Nightfall in 1987.
 The first was for "Samaraithan" which was released on both 7-inch and 12-inch vinyl.
 Music for Nations and Metal Blade Records released "At the Gallows End" as a 12-inch single in 1988.

 A music video was directed by Jonas Åkerlund for the song "Bewitched" in 1988.
 "Bewitched" was the first music video by Åkerlund, who was previously a member of the Swedish black metal group Bathory. Åkerlund would go on to make music videos for other Swedish bands like Whale and Roxette, as well as international musicians such as Metallica, U2 and Lady Gaga.
-The music video also featured future Mayhem vocalist Pelle "Dead" Ohlin.
+The video also featured an appearance from future Mayhem vocalist Pelle "Dead" Ohlin.

 In the 2000s, the album was re-released in Sweden by Powerline Records, including demo tracks, live versions of songs and a music video for the song "Bewitched".
 In 2007, the album was re-issued by Peaceville Records with similar bonus tracks.